21 October

 4. Encourage Non-Tech Activities

 Physical activities not only keep your children fit and healthy, but they are also an excellent way to re-energize.
-If your kids have an interest in sports like football, baseball, etc., you can promote it by taking them to see premium league matches such as MLB.
+And, if your kids have an interest in sports like football, baseball, etc., you can promote it by taking them to see premium league matches such as MLB.
 You can look for the tickets for a game event organized in your city on TickPick or equivalent websites.
 In this way, you can encourage them to participate in sports activities in school, which can later become a career option as well.

 Besides physical activities, encourage your kids to practice their hobbies and interests, be it art, reading books, or singing.
 You can also invite your child’s friends over to socialize and play.
 Doing so keeps your kid away from technology use while introducing them to other fun and meaningful activities.